jonklein/niex/README.md

 # Niex - Interactive Elixir Code Notebooks

-Niex is an interactive Elixir code notebook built with Phoenix LiveView with support for embedded media and charting.
-Niex stores your data & code in persistent, interactive notebooks, making it  great for scientific and data analysis applications using Elixir, or for sharing interactive demos of your Elixir code.
+Niex is an interactive Elixir code notebook with support for embedded media and charting, built with Phoenix LiveView.
+Niex stores your data & code in persistent, interactive notebooks, making it great for scientific and data analysis applications using Elixir, or for sharing visual, interactive demos and documentation of code written in Elixir.

 ![An animation of a Niex notebook  in action](https://github.com/jonklein/niex/blob/master/sample_notebooks/demo.gif?raw=true)

-## Why Niex?

-You may note that the powerful, full-featured [Jupyter](https://jupyter.org/) project is already capable of supporting other language backends, including Elixir, so what's the advantage of using Niex for an interactive Elixir notebook?

-- Embeddable - Niex is easily embedable in your own Elixir project so that you can easily use it as a development and exploration workspace for your own code.

-- Simple - Niex offers a simple Phoenix/Elixir app to get up and running quickly & easily or to deploy however you prefer to deploy your Phoenix apps.

-- Lightweight

-Niex is extremely lightweight

-- Written in native Elixir, so it integrates easily with your existing Elixir project and lets you use your own code in notebooks
+Niex is inspired by the powerful and full-featured [Jupyter](https://jupyter.org/) project.
+You may note that Jupyter (with some effort) can already support Elixir as a backend, so what's the advantage of using Niex?
+The main advantage is that Niex is simple, lightweight and written fully in Elixir, so it's easy to use as a simple dependency to integrate with your existing Elixir code.
+It can be run as a standalone Phoenix app, or embedded in your own Elixir project.

 ## Getting Started